 SCAW is a 501(c)(3) organization and contributions are tax deductible, according to federal and state regulations.

-Institutional Members can view the SCAW Newsletter, conference materials, educational and scientific reference materials and timely updates.
+Institutional Members can view the SCAW Newsletter, Voice Over Power Points, educational and scientific reference materials and timely updates.
 Current Members will receive a link, user name and password.